graalvm/workshops/native-image/containerisation/README.md

 docker run --rm -d --name "jibber-jdk" -p 8080:8080 jibber:jdk.01
 ```

-Then call the endpoint as you did before:
+Then call the endpoint as you did before - you may need to wait for a few seconds before doing this in order to allow the
+application to startup.
+If you get the following error, `curl: (52) Empty reply from server`, this ill be because the
+application is still starting.
+Wait a few seconds and try again:

 ![](images/RMIL_Technology_Laptop_Bark_RGB_50.png#input)
 ```shell